tushushu/imylu/README.md

-# Mlinpy
+# Imylu
+Chinese used to pronounce ML as [aimu'ailu], and the name Imylu was inspired by this.
-Pure Python implementation of machine learning algorithms.
-Each algorithm is written within one py file for ML beginners.
+This project is pure Python implementation of popular machine learning algorithms.
+Each algorithm is written within one py file for ML beginners who would like to learn the algorithm details by reading py code.